Battle of Hyderabad: Conflict

 In February 1843, Amir Sodbar resided at Hyderabad Fort.
 While Sodbar was cooperative with the British, Napier was wary of him, and felt Sodbar was too much of a liability for the British, though the Amir was unaware of these feelings.
 As a result, when Napier asked Sodbar to send away Talpurs troops from the Fort, Amir Sodbar complied.
 Napier then took control of the fort himself, raising the British flag and stationing troops there.

 At first Napier was hesitant to hold Sodbar prisoner.
 However, after some of Sodbar's men resisted the British, against Sodbar's will, Napier decided to hold the Amir as a prisoner in Hyderabad Fort.
 Ellenborough gave orders for all treasure and articles of wealth to be seized from the Amir's residence in Hyderabad, except that which the women chose to retain as their own jewelry or possessions.
 Collection agents were appointed to mediate the confiscation of the wealth.
 Some of the women made good use of this opportunity to take large amounts of wealth with them, while others, fearful of the British appointees, gave up much of their possessions.

 Around this time, Napier heard word of one of the Amirs, Sher Mohammad, mustering troops to resist the British forces.
 Napier was under the impression that Sher Mohammad would offer little resistance as he had very little funds or weapons, and was therefore surprised to hear that he had almost 30,000 troops ready to be brought against the British.

 Upon hearing of Sher Mohammad's foreboding army, Napier immediately sent for reinforcements from Ferozepur and Sukkur.
 Around the same time, Talpur soldiers began to attack British supply routes along the Indus as well as those from Karachi to other British holdings.
-It was Napier's intent to hold off battle as long as he could so as to get the most reinforcements that he could manage.
+It was Napier's intent to hold off battle as long as he could so as to get as much of the reinforcements as he could.
 He was sent a message from Sher Mohammad, promising the safety of Napier and his men if he would give up the fort and the confiscated wealth.
 In reply, Napier fired cannons from the fort as a sign that he would not surrender.

 On 20 March, Sir Charles Napier went out to reconnoiter Sher Mohammad's position near Tando Ali Jam, finding the Amir's army to be strong and holding excellent territory for defense.
 The next day, Napier received much needed reinforcements who arrived by ship, coming down the Indus from Sukkur.